OpenTermsArchive/contrib-versions/AmazonKindlePC/Legal Information.md

 THIS SOFTWARE IS PROVIDED \`\`AS IS'' AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTIBILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE AUTHORS AND CONTRIBUTORS ACCEPT NO RESPONSIBILITY IN ANY CONCEIVABLE MANNER.

 5\.
-Notices for XML Security Library Software.
+Notices for XML Security Library Software. xmlsec, xmlsec-openssl, xmlsec-gnutls, xmlsec-gcrypt libraries © 2002-2010 Aleksey Sanin.
+All Rights Reserved.

 xmlsec-mscrypto library © 2002-2010 Aleksey Sanin.
 All Rights Reserved. © 2003 Cordys R&D BV, All rights reserved. © 2007 Roumen Petrov. © 2005-2006 Cryptocom LTD (http://www.cryptocom.ru).